-FIGURE 13.5: THE PREFERENCES WINDOW
+FIGURE 14.5: THE PREFERENCES WINDOW

-13.7.1.1 Session management
+14.7.1.1 Session management

 By default, Firefox automatically restores your session-windows and tabs-only after it has crashed, or after a restart because of an extension.
-However, it can be configured to restore a session every time it is started: open the Preferences dialog as described in Section 13.7.1, "Preferences" and go to the category General.
-In the Startup section, set the option Restore previous session.
+However, it can be configured to restore a session every time it is started: Open the Preferences dialog as described in Section 14.7.1, "Preferences" and go to the category General.
+Set the option When Firefox Starts: to Show My Windows and Tabs from Last Time.

-When you have multiple windows open they will only be restored the next time when you close all of them at once with File > Quit (from the menu bar) or with Ctrl - Q. If you close the windows one by one, only the last window is restored.
+When you have multiple windows open they will only be restored the next time when you close all of them at once with File > Quit (from the menu bar) or with Ctrl - Q. If you close the windows one by one, only the last window will be restored.

-13.7.1.2 Language preferences for Web sites
+14.7.1.2 Language Preferences for Web Sites

 When sending a request to a Web server, the browser always sends the information about which language is preferred by the user.
-Web sites that are available in more than one language (and are configured to evaluate this language parameter) display their pages in the language the browser requests.
-On SUSE Linux Enterprise Desktop, the preferred language is preconfigured to use the same language as the desktop.
-To change this setting, open the Preferences window as described in Section 13.7.1, "Preferences", go to the category General and choose your preferred language in the Language and Appearance section.
+Web sites that are available in more than one language (and are configured to evaluate this language parameter) will display their pages in the language the browser requests.
+On SUSE Linux Enterprise Server, the preferred language is preconfigured to use the same language as the desktop.
+To change this setting, open the Preferences window as described in Section 14.7.1, "Preferences", go to the category Content and Choose your preferred language.

-13.7.1.3 Spell-checking
+14.7.1.3 Spell Checking